HackTricks-wiki/hacktricks/forensics/basic-forensic-methodology/partitions-file-systems-carving/ntfs.md

 **NTFS** (**New Technology File System**) is a proprietary journaling file system developed by Microsoft.

-The cluster is the minimum size unit of NTFS and the size of the cluster depends on the size of a partition.
+The cluster is the smallest unit of size in NTFS and the size of the cluster depends on the size of a partition.

 | Partition size           | Sectors per cluster | Cluster size |
 | ------------------------ | ------------------- | ------------ |